tiffzny/tiffzny.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <font color='#a0a0a0'>Observatory Keeper (aka Astronomy Technician) at Saint Mary's University for the Burke-Gaffney Observatory
+subtitle: <font color='#a0a0a0'>Observatory Keeper (aka Astronomy Technician) at Saint Mary's University for the Burke-Gaffney Observatory</font>
-Also: university instructor, astronomy enthusiast, science communicator, dog owner</font>

 profile:
   align: right